 This plant also have another commen name-‘livelong’-deriving from its tolerance.
 In accordance with its such feature, there used to be a traditional costom, a maiden often hangs it up in her house, if they thrive together, then this girl would have a good prospect to chose a husband; if there is one among them dies ahead, a foretaste of death would be illustrated, although it is superstitious.

-Orpine’s leaves with shallow jagged edge are flat and succulent, which facilitates to survive during drought.
+Orpine’s leaves with shallow jagged edge are flat and succulent, which facilitates to greensurvive during drought.
 Its light green leaves that are alternate are against the pink flusters of flowers with purple spikes, which looks freshy and elegent.The segments that always do not unfold are gathered together on long and uplight stems to shape a globle-shaped flower-heads.
 The holistic plant is approximately 20-60cm tall; it may be sowed in spring or early summer, bloom from July to Sep.(Plants For A Feature, 1996)

 Reference